-As children grow, the natural way of developing is always large to small.
-Here are some examples:
+As children grow, the natural way of developing is usually large to small.

-This same principle must be applied to learning to write.
+This same principle must be applied to teaching children to write.
 Letters should be introduced in large before small.
 It is completely inappropriate to expect a young child to form a small intricate letter properly.

-Children develop spatial perception when playing by doing things like climbing through tunnels and chasing each other.
+Children develop spatial perception and a sense of their position in space when playing by doing things like climbing through tunnels and chasing each other.